 What is Applied Color Psychology?

-Applied color psychology is a system based on art, science, and psychology that removes the subjective nature usually given to making design choices.
-This tool gives creatives, business owners, and entrepreneurs confidence knowing that they are sending the intended messages with their design choices.
+Applied color psychology is a 4-group system based on art, science, and psychology that removes the subjective nature usually given to making design choices.
+Each of the 4 groups is associated with specific personality types which correspond to colors and design elements.
+This framework gives creatives, business owners, and entrepreneurs confidence knowing that they are sending the intended messages with their design choices.

 Color Influences Many Areas of Our Lives